hydra3333/Pi4NAS64/README.md

    - ideally encoded with codecs `h.264(avc)/aac` ... or `h.265(hevc)/aac`
    - videos encoded with `hevc/avc` won`t play in a Chrome browser, but they *will* cast to and play on a Chromecast device
      * (... neither type of video plays inside a Pi`s Chromium browser, unfortunately)
-   - Google`s *probably out-of-date list* of acceptable .mp4 codecs for the `Chromecast Ultra` is at https://developers.google.com/cast/docs/media but as yet we can`t find one for the "Google ChromeCast with Google TV"
+   - Google's *probably out-of-date list* of acceptable .mp4 codecs for the `Chromecast Ultra` is at https://developers.google.com/cast/docs/media but as yet we can`t find one for the "Google ChromeCast with Google TV"

 10. We could try using a Raspberry Pi 3b+ instead of a Pi 4, it would build fine, however
     - it only has USB2 ports with which to attach the external drives, which may not provide enough bandwidth one needs to deliver uninterrupted streams